Ethical Dog Buyer’s Guide

-Tip: Mixed breed puppies with fun names like "cavoodle", "labradoodle" and similar, are more often than not bred and raised in puppy farms, even if they are from a pet shop.
-Some pure bred puppies such as Frenchies and Toy Poodles which are very popular with buyers are also often bred for profit in puppy mills.
+Tip: Mixed breed puppies with fun names like 'cavoodle', 'labradoodle' and similar are more often than not bred and raised in puppy farms, even if they are not from a pet shop.
+Some pure bred puppies such as frenchies and toy poodles, which are very popular with buyers are also often bred for profit in puppy factories.

 Make sure you always:

 - Meet the mother and father of your puppy;

 - Visit where they were born (more than once if possible);